-An underground drilling machine similar to a jumbo, except the solo only has one drilling boom while a jumbo has two or more and is used mostly for drilling longer holes.
+An underground drilling machine similar to a jumbo, except the solo only has one drilling boom while a jumbo has two.

 Stope

 The name given to an area that has been mined out and the ore removed.
 'We need more backfill for that stope'.
 Also used to describe the act of mining the ore.
 'We'll be stoping in that area today'.